yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 If you want to read the syslog messages, use the '''logread''' tool.

 == dropbear - Secure Shell server ==

+For ssh autologin, put you keys in /etc/dropbear/authorized_keys ; keys need to be converted from openssh format to dropbear format with dropbearconvert command.

 == iptables - Firewall ==